rockyquinn/Pikmin-4/README.txt

 Pikmin-4
 ===========

-A Pikmin sequel made in MonoGame.
+A terrible Pikmin sequel made in MonoGame.
 No copyright intended.

 Block.cs            ~   Creates the blocks used in generating a map.
 Button.cs           ~   Allows me to create a clickable button.